 - Genetic counseling.
 Genetic counselors may help you understand the genetics of the condition.

 - Medications.
 Medications may help treat symptoms of some myopathies.
-For example, the drug albuterol (Proair HFA, Ventolin HFA, others) reduces muscle weakness in central core disease, and may be helpful in other congenital myopathies.
+For example, the drug albuterol (Proair HFA, Ventolin HFA, others) may be helpful in some congenital myopathies.

 - Nutritional and respiratory support.
 Nutritional or respiratory support may be needed as the condition progresses.

 - Orthopedic treatments.
-Orthopedic support devices or other treatments, such as surgery to correct or improve scoliosis, may be helpful.
+Orthopedic support devices or other treatments, such as surgery to correct or improve scoliosis or contractures, may be helpful.

 Coping and support